A Smooth Transition from Giant Planets to Brown Dwarfs from the Radial Occurrence Distribution: Discussion

-The International Astronomical Union defined brown dwarfs in 2003 as ``substellar objects with true masses above the limiting mass for thermonuclear fusion of deuterium [$\sim$13 \Mjup] ... no matter how they formed nor where they are located."\footnote{\url{https://web.archive.org/web/20141216075559/http://home.dtm.ciw.edu/users/boss/definition.html}} This categorization had already been questioned by that time \citep{Burrows2001}, and has faced further scrutiny in the years since (e.g., \citealt{Spiegel2011}).
+The International Astronomical Union defined brown dwarfs in 2003 as ``substellar objects with true masses above the limiting mass for thermonuclear fusion of deuterium [$\sim$13 \Mjup] ... no matter how they formed nor where they are located."\footnote{\url{https://web.archive.org/web/20141216075559/http://home.dtm.ciw.edu/users/boss/definition.html}} This categorization had already been questioned by that time \citep{Burrows2001}, and has faced further scrutiny in the years since (e.g., \citealt{Spiegel2011, Schlaufman2018}).
 Despite the benefit of providing an objective dividing line based on the measurable quantity $M_c$, there is no evidence that the processes that form giant planets and brown dwarfs are directly tied to the deuterium burning limit.
-To better address the nuances of companion formation at the planet-brown dwarf transition, astronomers have searched for definitions motivated by factors such as formation pathway, dynamics, and host star properties. \cite{Schlaufman2018} found evidence for a divide between objects above/below 4--10 \Mjup based on the preference for objects below this range to orbit metal-rich host stars, a trait not exhibited by objects above it.
+To better address the nuances of companion formation at the planet--brown dwarf transition, astronomers have searched for definitions motivated by factors such as formation pathway, dynamics, and host star properties. \cite{Schlaufman2018} found evidence for a divide between objects above/below 4--10 \Mjup based on the preference for objects below this range to orbit metal-rich host stars, a trait not exhibited by objects above it.
 Combining high-contrast imaging and astrometric observations between 5--100 AU, \cite{Bowler2020} found that companions with $M_c<15$ \Mjup have preferentially low eccentricities, peaking at $e\lesssim0.2$, whereas higher-mass companions exhibit a broad range of eccentricities between $e$=0.6--0.9.
 Using a subset of the companion sample of \cite{Bowler2020} but a different framework for calculating parameter priors, \cite{DoO2023} found insufficient evidence for a distinction in the eccentricity distributions between low- and high-mass companions.
-Recent work by our team (Giacalone et al., in press; Gilbert et al., in press) examines the role of both metallicity and eccentricity in the planet-BD distinction in future work.
+Recent work by our team \citep{Giacalone2025, Gilbert2026} examines the role of both metallicity and eccentricity in the planet--BD distinction.